Centre for Comparative Law

 - Adam Johnson, Partner, Herbert Smith Freehills, London

-- Alexander Layton QC, Barrister, Twenty Essex, London
+- Alexander Layton KC, Barrister, Twenty Essex, London

 - The Rt Hon the Lord Mance, former Justice of the Supreme Court, London